 Highlights of Public Consultation

-Of the nearly 2,000 Canadians who participated in the consultation, 80 per cent of respondents said they support the principles for bank note design.
+Of the nearly 2,000 Canadians who participated in the consultation, 80 per cent of respondents said they supported the principles.
 There was considerable interest in how bank notes reflect Canada.
-Many respondents commented on gender equality, multiculturalism, and Aboriginal representation.
-Others contributed ideas around including images of iconic Canadian activities and achievements, landscapes and famous Canadians.
+Many respondents commented on gender equality, multiculturalism, and Indigenous representation.
+Others contributed ideas around including images of iconic Canadians, activities, achievements, and landscapes.

 Security is paramount